Board & Corporation

-Members of the WHOI Board of Trustees, Corporation, Honorary Members and Life Trustees share the trust of those who chartered the Institution in 1930.
-Over the course of more than 85 years, exceptional individuals, leaders in a wide range of professions and pursuits, have passed along to their successors a passionate commitment to the good of this remarkable organization.
+Members of the WHOI Board of Trustees, Corporation Members, and Life Trustees share the trust of those who chartered the Institution in 1930.
+Over the course of more than 90 years, exceptional individuals, leaders in a wide range of professions and pursuits, have passed along to their successors a passionate commitment to the good of this remarkable organization.

 Board of Trustees

-The Board of Trustees is ultimately accountable for stewardship and good governance of the organization.
+Trusteeship implies a special connection to the institution and its mission.
+The Board of Trustees is ultimately accountable for stewardship and good governance of the organization and for helping to assure that WHOI remains a world leader in ocean research, exploration, and education while preserving the historic vision of the founders.
+WHOI Trustees provide fiduciary oversight of finances, physical assets, and long-range plans to ensure the abiding vitality of the institution.
 As a voting member, each Trustee has a moral responsibility to the founders and a civic responsibility to future generations to act collegially in a manner above reproach to preserve the historic vision that has made the Institution a world leader in the pursuit of knowledge about our planet.

 Officers of the Board